Defra-Data-Science-Centre-of-Excellence/CDAP_training/README.md

 ## Python training

-### Python on CDAP
-Databricks offer lots of training materials that are free to DEFRA employees to help utilise the Databricks workspace

-#### Learning Paths
-There are 3 learning paths available, however these weill take a significant portion of time to complete:
-- Data Engineering
-    - Apache Spark Programming with Databricks (12h)
-    - Data Engineering with Databricks (12h)
-    - Advanced Data Engineering with Databricks (12h)
-- Data Scientist/ Machine Learning
-    - Apache Spark Programming with Databricks (12h)
-    - Scalable Machine Learning with Apache Spark
-- Data Analyst

 ### Beginners Python Training
 Just like for R, the Government Analysis function offer lots of courses in R:
 - [Introduction to Python](https://analysisfunction.civilservice.gov.uk/training/introduction-to-python/)